It is a condition where one or both eyelids (upper and lower) experience enlargement due to inflammation of the ocular tissue.

-Orbital cellulitis: This is a rare and serious condition in which the eye tissues become infected.
+Orbital cellulitis: This is a rare and severe condition in which the eye tissues become infected.
 A more common cause of this is the bacterium Staphylococcus aureus.

 Inflammation and pain result when this infection reaches the eye cavity.

-Chalazion: When the Meibomian gland is blocked by an infection, the eyelids become swollen and soft.
-Due to obstructions, the secretion of the gland can not find an outlet resulting in an inflammation of the eyelids.
+Chalazion: When an infection blocks the Meibomian gland, the eyelids become swollen and soft.
+Due to obstructions, the gland’s secretion can not find an outlet resulting in an inflammation of the eyelids.

-Although it looks like a stye in the initial stages, it then becomes a sebaceous cyst that would form far from the edge of the eyelid.
+Although it looks like a style in the initial stages, it then becomes a sebaceous cyst that would form far from the edge of the eyelid.

 Eye Herpes / Cold sores: This is an infection caused by herpes.
 It leads to scarring of the cornea and inflammation of the eyelids.

-Herpes is from a family of the virus that includes cold sores, chicken pox, shingles and genital herpes.
-Along with swollen eyelids, additional problems occur such as painful sores, blurred vision and eyelid swelling.
+Herpes is from a virus family that includes cold sores, chickenpox, shingles, and genital herpes.
+Additional problems occur along with swollen eyelids, such as painful sores, blurred vision, and eyelid swelling.

 - Environmental particles.